iBeCo/beco-outdoor-demo/iOS/README.md

  ### Initialize the SDK

-Initialize BeCoServices with usage token and google API key.
+Initialize BeCoServices with usage token and google API key from your AppDelegate.

 ```
 let beCoServices = BeCoServices.sharedInstance()